MintJoomla/MintJoomla.github.io/en/cobalt/_posts/developer/2013-01-01-show-records-list.md

 Parameter		| Description
 --------------|-------------
-$section_id	| ID of the section in which records are stored
+$section_id	| ID of the section in which records are stored.
 $view_what		| special system parameter to affect records search.
-See `view_wnat` tabe below
+See `view_wnat` tabe below.
 $orderby		| How to order. example `r.ctime DESC`.
 See list of orders below.
-$type_ids		| One type ID or array of the IDs
+$type_ids		| One type ID or array of the IDs.
 $user_id		| ID of the user.
 If you pas this parameter you will get records of only this user.
 This is one of the most important parameters for socialization in other extensions.
 $category_id	| ID of category.
 You will get records of given category or given category node depending on your section or category "Records mode" parameter.
 $limit         | How many records to select
 $template      | In what template.
 This is contain something like `default`, `simple_list`, `table`
 $client        | Name of the extension that use Cobalt article.
 For example when we get discussions of Joomla core articles the client is `com_cobalt`
 $client_id     | Id of the parent article.
-$lang          | `true` or `false` - shoe articles of current language only or any language.
+$lang          | `true` or `false` - show articles of current language only or any language.
 $ids           | array of record IDs.
 If you ant to show specific articles you can get their IDs first by SQL query and then pass to list them.

-Lets assume you display list of records and you want to give user some control what and how to show.
-For example you want use to chose template or limit, here is the list of XML elements for creating a form that store values to call this method later.
+Let's assume you display list of records and you want to give user some control what and how to show.
+For example you want use to choose template or limit, here is the list of XML elements for creating a form that store values to call this method later.

 	<fieldset name="general2" label="FS_WHATTOSHOW">
 		<field name="list_type" type="list" label="F_WHATTOSHOW">